 Price risk is the risk that value of the instrument will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issuer or all factors affecting all instruments traded in the market.

-The Sub-Fund holds debt securities in the current year.
-As a result, the Sub-Fund is not exposed to significant price risk arising from changes in market price.
+The sub-fund is holds debt securities in the current year/period.
+As a result, the sub-fund is not exposed to significant price risk arising from changes in market price.

 (b) Interest rate risk